hedgehogqa/fsharp-hedgehog/docs/articles/async-properties.md

 ---

 Why?
 Because to create the generator `Gen.int32 (Range.linear asyncValue 100)`, Hedgehog needs to know what `asyncValue` is.
-The only way to get it is to tun the async computation and get the value.
+The only way to get it is to turn the async computation and get the value.

 ### When Blocking Does NOT Occur